FreddieRidell/wren-stream-proposal/README.md

 #### Overflow
 Consider `var overflow = (stream.writeInterface = input)`.
 If `input` will not fully fit in the stream buffer, the remainder is returned to `overflow` so the calling script can push the remaining data into the `Stream`.

+#### Pipe
+Could probably do with a system for pipeing one stream into another

+#### Transform
+A `Callable` that transforms the contents of the buffer before it is passed to the read loop